Green Swamp (Florida): History

 While evidence of human use of the Green Swamp dates back to about 6000 BC, no evidence of permanent settlements in the area before the arrival of Europeans has been found.
 In the 20th century cattle ranching and lumbering grew in the Green Swamp.
 A logging railroad was built across the Green Swamp to haul the cut timber.
 In 1960 a heavy rainy season aggravated by Hurricane Donna caused wide-spread flooding in west-central Florida, leading to the creation of the Southwest Florida Water Management District as the agency to manage flood control.
 The U.S. Army Corps of Engineers developed the Four Rivers Basin project to reduce flooding by building dams and retention areas.
 Initial plans to build such structures in the Green Swamp met opposition, and it was decided to keep the Green Swamp in its natural condition for flood management.
 Following the opening of Walt Disney World just to the east of the Green Swamp in the early 1970s resulted in pressure to develop the Green Swamp.
 In response, the state of Florida designated 322,000 acre of the Green Swamp as an Area of Critical State Concern.

-The last confirmed sighting of an ivory-billed woodpecker in Florida was in the Green Swamp in 1967.
-A feather from a nesting hole in a tree that was later cut down w identified as being from an ivory-billed woodpecker.
+The last confirmed sighting of an ivory-billed woodpecker in Florida was in the Green Swamp in 1967, and the species may have persisted in the swamp until 1969.
+A secondary wing feather recovered from a nesting hole was identified as being that of an ivory-billed woodpecker by ornithologist Alexander Wetmore.

 In 1974, a Taiwanese seaman named Hu Tu-Mei was to be sent home after his ship docked in Tampa.
 After he refused to board a flight to Taiwan, he was admitted to the security ward at Tampa General Hospital, but escaped from there shortly afterward and disappeared without a trace.
 Hu spent eight months in the Green Swamp, eating items stolen from barns and other buildings.
 The "Wild Man of the Green Swamp" was captured by sheriff's deputies in Sumter County, Florida after surviving on his own for eight months.
 First sighted in September, he had survived on raw armadillos, fruit, and food stolen from buildings.
 Hu Tu-Mei hanged himself in jail two days later.